CyprinusCarpio/fleet/README.md

 If a group is detachable, it may be detached by the user and floated in a non-modal window.
 When the user is moving the detached group, a timer is set.
 Once it elapses, a check is made to determine if and where the detached group should be attached.
 If the group is non-detachable, then if re-attaching it normally fails, the group is repositioned inside the host automatically, making it impossible to permanently detach it, only move it around.

+Currently, the docking implementation is incompatible with with the server side decorations of the KWin Wayland compositor.
+To circumvent this problem, the application can use client side decorations drawn by libdecor bundled with FLTK, or draw it's own.

 #### Code style
 The preferred style for FLEET development is Allman style indentation, snake_case and no `auto` keyword.